MEET OUR TEAM

 Certified (ACLP) ADULT EDUCATOR with social institute singapore

-Her experiences in working with children and youth facing emotional and psychological challenges, such as depression, eating disorders, anger issues, self-injurious behaviour and complex trauma, has helped her recognise the impact of stigma and prejudice associated with mental health.
+Her work with children and young people navigating emotional and psychological challenges such as depression, eating disorders, anger, self-injurious behaviour, and complex trauma has shaped her awareness of how stigma and prejudice continue to surround mental health.